fabiomqs/frontend-bootstrap/README.md

 - institutional website without framework, only HTML, CSS and JavaScript.
 - mobile first
 - Font Awesome for icons
-- Issues 1 to n
+- Issues 1 to 4